 I had a standard metal bed frame purchased from a garage sale.
 We assembled it for queen size.
 I measured the width of the frame and added a few inches beyond for the width of the headboard.
-I did not plan on putting any art above the bed so I decided on making the headboard on the taller side (over 6 feet tall).
-We had the piece of plywood cut at Home Depot, laid it down and cut the two support legs frame and the first horizontal piece on the bottom.
-We attached them to the plywood backing.
+There were no plans for hanging art above the bed so I decided on making the headboard on the taller side (over 6 feet tall).
+I had the piece of plywood cut at Home Depot, laid it down and cut the two support legs frame and the first horizontal piece on the bottom.
+I began screwing them into the plywood backing.

 From there it was like building blocks.
 We assembled the boards so that the yellow stripes were random around the bed.
 We stacked each tongue and groove plank and every third piece put a screw in the back to keep it tight.
 Later on we would turn it over and screw every single piece from the black of the plywood into the floorboards.
 In addition to screwing them in to the plywood frame we also used wood glue.
 We cut the remaining floor board pieces and place them in between the two ends of the church pew and then finished off the top with a scrap piece from a antique Victorian mirror frame.

 I used a turquoise one step paint color Boheme from Velvet Finishes by Kellie Smith.
 You can view her entire line of gorgeous paint colors by clicking on the highlighted link.
 Her paints go on so smooth and a little paint goes far!
-I used one part water to two parts paint ensuring that I would not completely cover up all the great original yellow paint lines.
+Using one part water to two parts paint ensured that I would not completely cover up all the great original yellow paint lines.
 I gave it a quick brush over it making sure that my paint did not get in the scratches and the grooves.
-I wanted to keep that rustic and worn out shabby look.
+I LOVED the rustic and worn out shabby look.